Exponential Law for Random Maps on Compact Manifolds: Introduction

-The first is known as the annealed distribution, where the probability is taken w.r.t.\ the measure $\mathbb{P}$, which is invariant for the random dynamical system, i.e. invariant for the associated skew-product.
+The first is known as the annealed distribution, where the probability is taken with respect to the measure $\mathbb{P}$, which is invariant for the random dynamical system, i.e. invariant for the associated skew-product.
 The second is called the quenched distribution where the probability is taken with the measure $\mu^\omega$ associated with the `realisation' $\omega$.
-In both cases, the scaling factor is $\frac{1}{\mu(A)}$, where $\mu$ is the marginal measure.
-In \cite{AFV,AA, Rou14}, it is proven that the annealed distribution for geometric balls converges to exponential for maps with (annealed) exponential decay of correlations.
+In both cases, the scaling factor is $\frac{1}{\mu(A)}$, where $\mu$ is the marginal measure and is suggested by Kac's Lemma for the associated skew-product \cite{MarieR,RSV}.

+In \cite{AFV,AA, Rou14}, it is proven that the annealed distribution for geometric balls converges to an exponential for maps with (annealed) exponential decay of correlations.
 In the first two papers, their method exploits the relation between the hitting times statistics and the extreme value distribution, while in the third one the method of \cite{HSV} is followed.
-For some background in the deterministic case see~\cite{Sau09,H13}.
+In these paper, the convergence of the return time distribution to an exponential is also proven.

 On the other hand, a quenched result is more interesting since it easily implies the annealed result by integrating over $\omega$, but more difficult to get.
-The only known results are~\cite{RSV,RT} where random subshifts of finite type with fast decay of correlations are considered and an exponential law is proved for hitting times.
-One can observe that in both articles, they did not prove the distribution for the return times.
+The only known results are~\cite{RSV,RT,FFV17} where random subshifts of finite type with fast decay of correlations are considered and an exponential law is proved for hitting times.

+We emphasize that in these articles studying the quenched case, they did not prove the distribution for the return times and more importantly one can notice that the convergence of the return time distribution does not come immediately from the convergence of the hitting time distribution, as one could have hoped for from the deterministic case (e.g. \cite{HLV,Sau09}) or the annealed case \cite{Rou14}.